Chioma-I/learning-journal/README.md

 ![2D Camera](https://github.com/user-attachments/assets/b6120136-2041-4901-8877-313cf3594d28)

 ## 28/10/2025
 You need to upload Assets, Packages and ProjectSettings files from your Unity project into GitHub.
-Dont upload anything while Unity is open, close Unity first
+Dont upload anything while Unity is open, close Unity first.
+I need to remove the spaces from my Unity Project.
+To do this I need to rename the folder in the files and then remove the project from the unity hub and readd it again